Sort Test Manifold¶

 Strategic Distribution¶

-Words are shuffled after all transformations to ensure: - No Positional Cues: Original dictionary order is completely randomized - Mixed Complexity: Case mutations and duplications distributed throughout input - Cognitive Consistency: Processing difficulty maintained across entire word list
+Words are shuffled after all transformations to ensure: - No Positional Cues: Original dictionary order is completely randomized - Mixed Complexity: Case mutations (if enabled) and duplications distributed throughout input - Mechanical Consistency: Processing difficulty maintained across entire word list

 Cognitive Skills Tested¶